cs1302uga/cs1302-c4-alpha/README.rst

     ``player`` variable; and
   * ``GamePhase.NEW`` is assigned to the object's ``phase`` variable.

-  Suppose a game object is constructed using the code below:
+  Below is an example of some code that constructs a game object with six rows and seven columns followed by a illustration of what the inside of that object should look like when its done being constructed:

   .. code-block:: java

      ConnectFour game = new ConnectFour(6, 7);

-  The diagram below illustrates what the inside of that object might look like immediately afer its construction:

   .. image:: img/GamePhase.NEW.svg